 This document describes an information model for Interface to Network Security Functions (I2NSF) Registration Interface between Security Controller and Developer's Management System (DMS).
-The information model is required to support NSF instance registration and NSF instantiation request via the registration interface.
+The information model is required to support NSF instance creation, registration, and deletion request via the registration interface.
 This document explains the procedures over I2NSF registration interface for these functionalities.
 It also describes the detailed information which should be exchanged via I2NSF registration interface.